 Standards for Excellence: The material should be an original speech created during the prep time addressing the selected topic.
 The speech should be clearly organized and supported.
 The organization of the speech should be such that the introduction gains attention, states a clear thesis and previews the main points which are clear and logical.
 The body of the speech should be concise and structured.
-The development gains attention, states a clear thesis and previews the main points which are clear and logical.
-The body of the speech should be concise and structured.
-The development of the speech should be such that the speaker does not deviate from the topic, progresses with the topic, and demonstrates reasonable analysis.
+The development of the speech should be such that the speaker does not deviate from the topic. progresses with the topic, and demonstrates reasonable analysis.
 The message should display clear thinking.
 The organization should demonstrate an evident logical development of ideas.
 The conclusion should summaries the speakers' thesis and review the main points in addition to linking back to the introductory attention getter.
 Speakers should demonstrate reasonable creativity in analysis, logic, and exposition of the topic and literary devices.
 In delivery, the speaker should be poised, hold attention, use language effectively, and demonstrate variety in mechanics.
 The speaker should maintain eye contact with the audience.
 The speaker's voice should be clear, direct, real and genuine, rather than mechanical and forced.
 Delivery should be sincere, interesting and should indicate the speaker's analysis and familiarity with the topic.
 Nonverbals and bodily movement should enhance the message and be effective without being distracting.
 The total presentation should be natural and interesting.
-Attention should be paid to good pronunciation and articulation, adequate volume, tone and acceptable vocal quality and demonstrate true impromptu style.
+Attention should be paid to good pronunciation and articulation, adequate volume. tone and acceptable vocal quality and demonstrate true impromptu style.